channingwalton/channingwalton.github.io/rit.md

 This is an experimental metronome that can change tempo.

 You can use it to practice changing tempo in that particularly difficult piece of music you're learning.
-For example, you can practice changing from 90 bpm to 60 bpm over a couple of bars, and back again.
+For example, you can practice changing from 90 bpm to 60 bpm over a couple of bars, and back to tempo again.

-## Tempo format
+## Format

     Any text is ignored so you can write notes.